 Anzac Wallace is magnificent as Te Wheke, whether leafing in fascination through Macbeth, rolling his tongue before beheading the parson, or singing his final waiata.
-Nick Roddick reviewing Utu - Monthly Film Bulletin, 1985
+Nick Roddick reviewing Utu in the Monthly Film Bulletin, February 1985

 In 1983, director Geoff Murphy stormed out of the scrub of the nascent Kiwi film industry with a quadruple-barreled shotgun take on the great NZ colonial epic.
 Set during the New Zealand wars, this tale of a Māori leader (Anzac Wallace) and his bloody path to redress 'imbalance' became the second NZ film officially selected for Cannes, the second biggest local hit to that date (after Goodbye Pork Pie).
 A producer-driven recut was later shown in the US.
 This 2013 redux offers Utu “enhanced and restored”.